matomo-org/developer-documentation/README.md

 ## License

-Copyright Piwik team.
+Copyright Matomo team.
 Do not republish, or copy, or distribute this code or content.
 Thank you!

 ## Run locally